servo/mozjs/README.md

 cargo test --features debugmozjs
 ```

+### Create and link prebuilt binary

+Spidermonkey is very large which could take a long time to compile.
+If you are looking for prebuilt version of mozjs, you
+can ask someone to build it and share to you to link it.
+Mozjs currently offer two environment variables to enable such work:

+- `MOZJS_CREATE_ARCHIVE=1` can create a spidermonkey tarball for release usage.
+It will be created in `target` directory.
+- `MOZJS_ARCHIVE=path/to/libmozjs.tar.gz` can use this tarball to extract and link the static libraries without compiling spidermonkey and bindgen wrappers.

 ### Usage for downstream consumers

 Mozjs is currently not published to crates.io, but it can be used from git (binaries should use lockfile instead of `rev`):